betaly/jobor/packages/jobor/README.md

 Jobor supports two queue adapters currently:

 - **In-Memory**: A simple, in-memory queue adapter that is useful for development and testing.
-- **BullMQ**: A robust, production-ready queue adapter that uses Redis for persistent storage.
+- **BullMQ**: A robust, production-ready queue adapter that uses Redis for persistent bufstore.

 ### In-Memory Adapter